zcash/halo2/book/src/concepts/arithmetization.md

 * A sequence of ***lookup arguments*** defined over tuples of ***input expressions*** (which are multivariate polynomials as above) and ***table columns***.

-A UPA circuit also defines:
+A PLONKish circuit also defines:

 * The number of rows $n$ in the matrix. $n$ must correspond to the size of a multiplicative subgroup of $\mathbb{F}^\times$; typically a power of two.